spider-gazelle/pars/README.md

 include Pars
 ```

-While not required, including `Pars` is _highly recommended_ for easy of access.
+While not required, including `Pars` is _highly recommended_ for ease of access.

 ### Primitive parsers